 Growing up, I definitely was not a fan of the Grateful Dead.
 In fact, I aggressively disliked them.
 In retrospect, I don’t think I really gave the band much of a chance.
 I just found the Deadheads too annoying.
 I saw them in concert a grand total of two times, on consecutive nights at The Saenger Theater in New Orleans, and only because I was invited by a girl who, perhaps, posed some interest.
 That went nowhere, and the concerts went worse.
 I couldn’t wait to escape the whole spinning zombies scene, and I wrote them off.
 When Jerry Garcia died it caused nary a, um, ripple (sorry) for me; I still had them pigeon-holed as just the band that irritating Deadheads listened to.

-Most recently, my friends Ike and Lev, crazed and dedicated (Deadicated?) fans from way back when, have been in an absolute lather over attending separate Dead & Company (the present Dead band iteration) shows this week; I’m hearing the set list comparisons in excruciating detail, and…I’m kind of into it.
+Most current, my friends Ike and Lev, crazed and dedicated (deadicated?) fans from way back when, have been in an absolute lather over attending separate Dead & Company (the present Dead band iteration) shows recently; I’m hearing the set list comparisons in excruciating detail, and…I’m kind of into it.
 And, they’re both reasonably normal people (stressing reasonably).
 Is it possible I was wrong all along about Deadheads?
 Maybe so.
-Perhaps the, uh, deal (sorry again) had been sealed for good by another big fan of the Dead from back in the day, that being my wife.
+Perhaps the, uh, deal (sorry again) had already been sealed for good by another big fan of the Dead from back in the day, that being my wife.
 Yeah, I think I could actually now say that I like the Grateful Dead.
+It just took me a really long time to hear the music through the mystique.
 What a long strange trip it’s been.